Enriquefft/Spotify-statistic-study/README.md

   - Hypothesis: Danceability is greater in people between the ages of 15 and 25
 - [ ] Relationship between song duration and artist genre
 - [ ] How varied is the music that people listen to according to their age and district
+- [ ] How has the average song intenstity evolved over time (age of listener)

 ## Data obtention